reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 </dependency>
 ```

-### With Java Configuration
+### Using Java Configuration

 Lets us now see how to configure Kafka client using Java Configuration for Spring.
-For better understanding, we have separated `KafkaProducerConfig` and `KafkaConsumerConfig`.
+For better understanding we have separated `KafkaProducerConfig` and `KafkaConsumerConfig`.

-`KafkaProducerConfig.class`
+Let's now have a look at producer config:

 ```java
 @Configuration